 Best Time to Visit Bokor National Park

-Despite the generally balmy climate, it is important to remember that the main part of the national park is situated over 1000m above sea level and therefore, the temperature at the top is naturally lower.
+Despite the generally balmy climate, it is important to remember that the main part of the national park is situated over 1000m above sea level and therefore, the temperature is 6-7ºC lower than sea level.
+It can feel pretty chilly up top when the wind picks up!

 How Long Should You Stay in Bokor National Park?

-The average traveller will spend one day exploring the Bokor National Park site.
-The journey from Kampot centre to the main area of the park takes around one hour and you can spend the afternoon enjoying the drive and exploring the abandoned buildings, before heading back down in time for sunset.
+You won’t need more than a day exploring Bokor National Park.
+The journey from Kampot town centre to the park’s main area takes around an hour and you can spend the afternoon enjoying the drive, exploring the area and visiting the sights.

 Where to Stay Near Bokor National Park